-etc.).
-All information requested on Application is entered (i.e., license plate #, year, make, model, color, Parking Application signed by: PARENT & STUDENT Truancy/Tardy Rule Form signed by: PARENT & STUDENT CURRE Copies attached (i.e., AZ driver's license, proof of insurance, vehicle registration) MUST BE \$75 credit, cash or check payable to "Peoria Flex Academy".
+All information requested on Application is entered (i.e., license plate #, year, make, model, color, etc.).

+Parking Application signed by: PARENT & STUDENT

+Truancy/Tardy Rule Form signed by: PARENT & STUDENT

+Copies attached (i.e., AZ driver's license, proof of insurance, vehicle registration) MUST BE CURRENT

+\$75 credit, cash or check payable to "Peoria Flex Academy".

 Applications will not be processed if you have any unpaid debts, fees, or textbooks.

-MANDA be mai expect to park the first day of school, please complete this packet before school starts.
-ALL ATORY CLASS FEES AND DEBTS MUST BE PAID IN ORDER TO RECEIVE A PARKING SPOT.
-Decals will lied to the students in the order they are received.
-All decals need to be hung from the vehicle's lew mirror.
+Decals will be given to the students in the order they are received.
+All decals need to be hung from the vehicle's rearview mirror.
 Please notify us when vehicles have changed.
 New copies will be needed.

-Frequently Asked Questions
+Peoria Flex Academy Procedures & Expectations